The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

-The objection by Baptiste \& Le Bihan aims to critique the \textit{ad hoc} nature of superdeterminism, but it has a straightforward response within such a framework---NSD, in fact, claims to provide precisely that ``kind of cosmic principle'' which the authors find objectionable: \begin{quote} \textit{``[…] the dependence relation she [the superdeterminist] contemplates involves a highly specific class of variables $\lambda$, not just the “usual” physical properties […] these variables are part of a theory that describes the Big Bang (and everything after it), so a (still elusive) theory of quantum gravity, or rather a (still more elusive) “Theory of Everything” (ToE).''} (\cite{Andreoletti2022}, p.3) \end{quote}
+The objection by Baas \& Le Bihan aims to critique the \textit{ad hoc} nature of superdeterminism, but it has a straightforward response within such a framework---NSD, in fact, claims to provide precisely that ``kind of cosmic principle'' which the authors find objectionable: \begin{displayquote} \textit{``[…] the dependence relation she [the superdeterminist] contemplates involves a highly specific class of variables $\lambda$, not just the “usual” physical properties […] these variables are part of a theory that describes the Big Bang (and everything after it), so a (still elusive) theory of quantum gravity, or rather a (still more elusive) “Theory of Everything” (ToE).''}~\citep[p.3]{Andreoletti2022} \end{displayquote}

 Na\"ive superdeterminism, therefore, deflects the accusation of \textit{ad hoc-ness} or exceptionalism by referring to a more fundamental explanatory framework capable of justifying the apparent ``hand of God'' behind the violation of SI.
 The solidity of SI in non-quantum phenomena is then justified by referring to its approximate nature: the correlation terms would, in a sense, have a fragility that makes them undetectable at scales higher than the fundamental one.
-This argument is similar to other less exotic cases in quantum mechanics, such as decoherence~\cite{Zurek1991Decoherence,Bacciagaluppi2025Decoherence}.
+This argument is similar to other less exotic cases in quantum mechanics, such as decoherence~\citep{Zurek1991Decoherence,Bacciagaluppi2025Decoherence}.